What is Quix?

-Our Quix streaming SDK is a client library that abstracts Python developers off streaming-centric complexities like learning Java or dealing with buffering, serialisation and encryption.
+Our Quix Streams is a client library that abstracts Python developers off streaming-centric complexities like learning Java or dealing with buffering, serialization and encryption.

-Instead, SDK serves you streaming data in a data frame so you can write any simple or complex data processing logic and connect it directly to the broker.
+Instead, Quix Streams serves you streaming data in a data frame so you can write any simple or complex data processing logic and connect it directly to the broker.
 There are just a few key streaming concepts that you must learn.
 You can read about them here.

 Quix provides an easy way to run code in an elastic serverless compute environment.
 It automatically builds code in GIT into a docker image and deploys containers to Kubernetes.
 This otherwise very complicated procedure is done by a couple of clicks in the Quix web portal.

 Source code for workspace projects (models, connectors and services) is hosted in GIT repositories.
 Developers can check out repositories and develop locally and collaborate using GIT protocol.
 Code is deployed to the Quix serverless environment using tags in GIT.
 Quix builds service will build selected GIT commit into a docker image.

 Each code example generated using the Quix library is shipped with a

 Dockerfile that is designed to work in the Quix serverless compute

 environment powered by Kubernetes.
 You can alter this file if

 necessary.
 When you deploy a service with Quix, a code reference to GIT